 It does an absolutely fabulous job of blending with the rest of your makeup regime, while providing you with that oh-so-necessary broad spectrum, physical protection.

 Rated as SPF 30, this product is made with 20% zinc oxide as the only active ingredient.
 While it isn’t water resistant, you can have confidence that your full face of makeup is backed by strong sun protection when you start with Suntegrity.

 I hope you’ve found this guide helpful, are are ready to choose a high-quality sunscreen for you and your loved ones.

 A lot of effort going into ensuring that each of these guides contains good information and some really great product recommendations – work of this sort is never done though, and I love constantly learning about new products!
 If there is a broad spectrum sunscreen out there that you love and feel should’ve made the list, let me know!
 I love hearing from all of my readers.

 While thinkbaby Safe Sunscreen SPF 50+ was chosen as the best broad spectrum sunscreen, all five of these products are real knock-outs.
 It’s important to remember when choosing sunscreen that each of us has different skin and different needs.

 That might mean you find yourself trying a few different products before you figure out what work for you.
-If that’s the case don’t be discouraged – embrace the process and persevere so you can find the protection you need!
+If that’s the case don’t be discouraged – embrace the process and persevere so you can find the best sunscreen for normal skin!